AllWorldIT/conarx-gitlab-registry/docs/spec/gitlab/database-load-balancing.md

 To ensure fault tolerance, the Container Registry will:

-- Periodically (`recordcheckinterval`) refresh the list of resolved replica addresses asynchronously to maintain up-to-date information;
+- Periodically (`replicacheckinterval`) refresh the list of resolved replica addresses asynchronously to maintain up-to-date information;

 - Trigger an immediate refresh of the replica list in case of network/connectivity errors, as these might indicate events such as a cluster failover;

-- Gracefully expire open connections (`disconnecttimeout`) if the list of hosts changes, ensuring that stale connections are closed;
+- Gracefully expire open connections if the list of hosts changes, ensuring that stale connections are closed;

 - Fallback to the primary server if all replicas are unavailable or unresponsive.
 This also relates to [Primary Sticking](#primary-sticking).